-- Chronic, lasting for more than 12 weeks
+Chronic, lasting for more than 12 weeks

-- Recurrent acute, occurring four or more times a year, for more than seven days, with symptoms resolving completely in between bouts
+> - Recurrent acute, occurring four or more times a year, for more than seven days, with symptoms resolving completely in between bouts

+>

-Symptoms of bacterial sinusitis
+> Symptoms of bacterial sinusitis

+>

-- Pressure or pain around the nose, in the forehead, in the cheeks or around the eyes.
-The pain often gets worse bending forward.
+> - Pressure or pain around the nose, in the forehead, in the cheeks or around the eyes.
+The pain often gets worse if the affected person bends forward.

-- Discolored, thick nasal discharge
+> - Discolored, thick nasal discharge